 I haven’t told you its name.
 This star has one of the most intriguing names in the night sky.
 A long, long, long time ago, its Arabic name was Ibt al Jauzah, or something along that pronunciation, meaning the hand of the big man’.
 Hand of the big man?
 Yeah.
 It’s an unusual name.
 It’s so difficult to pronounce.

-What’s happened is, over the years, as this name has come to us from different Arabic communities in the Middle East, it’s gone to the ancient Egyptians and into the Greeks.
+What’s happened is, over the years, as this name has come to us from different Arabic communities in the Middle East, it’s gone to the ancient Egyptians and then to the Greeks.
 Then, of course, there was this rather unfortunate period called the Dark Ages, when so much wonderful heritage from the past was lost.

 Then, of course, there was the awakening, the Renaissance.
 People suddenly started to discover translations of a copy of a translation of a copy.
 We had all these strange star names.
 As a result, many of them over the years have been mispronounced.
 They’ve devolved, I suppose you could say.
 As a result, Ibt al Jauzah is now commonly called Betelgeuse.

 Yes, I’m sure you’ve heard of it before.
 Some people call it ‘Beetle-goose’ or ‘Beetle-geez’, but ‘Beetle-juice’ is just as wrong and therefore just as acceptable as all the other names we have for it.
-It is an enormous, dying star in one of the more famous constellations, that is, Orion the Hunter.
+It is an enormous, dying star in one of the more famous constellations, that is, Orion the hunter.

 Australians are quite unique at getting the name of Orion wrong.
 We should be looking towards the east.
 We should have a lovely clear view of it at the moment.
 What you’re going to look for is a group of stars that looks like a saucepan.
 Look for three stars not far from the orange glow of Betelgeuse.
 In fact, it will be a little bit higher.
 Three stars that make up the base of the saucepan.
 You can go up one side and, of course, you can go back up the other side.
 Three more star-like objects that form a handle.